craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 When you make an attack with a weapon that deals piercing damage, if you have advantage on the attack roll, and you hit with the attack, the attack deals an additional 1d4 damage.

 ### Slashing
 When you hit with an attack that would deal slashing damage, you may choose to reduce the damage of your attack by 1d8 and attempt to apply a stack of Bleed.
 If you do, the creature hit by this attack must make a Constitution Saving throw, the DC of which is equal to this attack's Attack Roll Total.
-If they fail, you apply half the value of the value rolled as stacks of Bleed.
+If they fail, you apply half the value of the number rolled as stacks of Bleed.

 ``At the beginning of a Bleeding creatures turn, they take 1d4 slashing damage per stack of Bleed they have.
 A creature may remove all stacks of Bleed from itself by receiving some kind of magical Wound healing ability or spell, or spending a Full Action on their turn to attempt a Profession (Doctor) check, the DC of which is equal to 10 + two times the number of stacks of Bleed the creature has.``